We all know how important content is to any marketing campaign.

 The strategic use of white space allows each post to “breathe” and helps the user focus on finding the content they care about rather than being bombarded by too many options all at once -- which is common with a 3-column look.

-The actual article design, as with our other blog design inspiration sites, is
+The actual article design, as with our other blog design inspiration sites, is simple and single column.

 My favorite thing that InVision does is taking its social sharing buttons and main call-to-action (CTA) and placing them in a navigation bar that sticks at the bottom of the screen as the user scrolls.